Berkeley Program on Housing and the Urban Policy

 Index Revision, House Price Risk, and the Market for Home Price Derivatives.

-by Yongheng Deng and John M. Quigley, March 2008.
+by Yongheng Deng and John M. Quigley, Journal of Real Estate Finance and Economics, 37(3), 2008: 191-210.

 W07-002